Skip to content

 Terminal window

-npx skills add usehyperstack/skills
+npx skills add AreteA4/skills

 Once installed, your agent knows the correct hook names, view patterns, subscription syntax, and CLI commands.
 Without the skills, an agent will hallucinate API shapes based on outdated training data.

-agent.md is a plain text file hosted at https://docs.usehyperstack.com/agent.md.
+agent.md is a plain text file hosted at https://docs.arete.run/agent.md.
 It’s the bootstrap instruction set — a single URL your agent can read to set everything up from scratch.

 When your agent reads agent.md, it: